JJohnyy/Bohemian-Estates/README.md

  * **Repeated visitor goals**
     * repeated visitor goals is the same as first visitor goal, if he/her wasnt convinced to leave their contact details, the goal is to leave them in another visit

+# Design

+* font
+  * used font on site is Heebo, Sans serif used as a fallback font

+* pictures
+  * images were downloaded from variety of websites including pexels for hero image

 # Testing

 * page was tested in different browsers and sizes